informagi/dir2025/cfp.md

   </a>
 </p>

 Please note that the special sessions have limited presentation slots available.
 Our goal is to curate a diverse program that reflects the breadth of IR research across the Belgian and Dutch communities.
-Accepted contributions in the published work and research spotlight categories will receive a 15-minute oral presentation (12 minutes for presentation and 3 minutes for Q&A), while resources will be presented as posters.
+Contributions can be accepted as 10-minute oral presentation (8 minutes for presentation and 2 minutes for Q&A) or as poster presentations.

 # Important dates